rvaishnavigowda/SystemMonitorApp/README.md

 ### Running the Published Application

+ Download the SystemMonitorEsecFile.
 Once you have extracted the files from the zip archive, follow the steps below to run the application:

 1. **Navigate to the folder** containing the `SystemMonitorApp.Console.exe` file.
 The path should look like this:
     ```